dbpedia/dbpedia-lookup/lookup-searcher/README.md

 ## Configuration

 ### indexPath
-The index path points to the directory holding the index structure (usually the result of the lookup indexer).
+The index path points to the directory holding the index structure (*absolute* or *relative to the configuration file*).
+This is usually the folder containing the result of the lookup indexer.

 ### exactMathBoost
 Denotes a multiplier that is applied to any result score if the search term matches a document field value exactly.
 Can be overriden via HTTP query parameter (e.g. `...&exactMathBoost=100`).